keygen-sh/example-node-machine-activation/README.md

 should never be used within client-side code, as they allow full management of your Keygen account.

-## Activating a machine
+## Activating/deactivating a machine

-Run the script and supply a valid license key and an arbitrary machine fingerprint to perform an activation:
+Run the script and supply a valid license key and an arbitrary machine fingerprint when prompted to perform an activation:

 ```
-yarn start test-key test:fingerprint
+yarn start
 ```

+If the current machine has already been activated, you will be prompted to deactivate it.

 ## Questions?